miheslkivi/pac-person-freespace/README.md

 It is undiscreted Pacman in the sense that moving-angle, velocity and both coordinates can be decimal numbers, not just whole-numbers / integers, and not just 90 degree turns.

-Copy the data files and configuration files to the same directory where the binary is.

 The big 10 megabyte file "pac-island-overlay.png" is not absolutely necessary, but it makes the game look nicer.

 Keeping view rotation on may be too CPU heavy, depending on your computer and other things.
 Many will prefer fixed view-angle anyway.
 Higher zoom and smaller window helps speed.